-Although Security+ is an entry-level certification, candidates must have at least two years of experience working in network security.
+Although CompTIA Security+ Exam Prep is considered entry level, candidates must have at least two years of experience working in network security.
 IT professionals holding this certification have expertise in cryptography, threat management, security systems, identity management, network access control, security risk identification and mitigation, and security infrastructure.
 This credential is approved by the U.S. Department of Defense to meet Directive 8140/8570.01-M requirements.

 5. SANS GIAC Security Essentials (GSEC)

 This entry-level credential was designed for professionals wanting to show that they understand information security concepts and terminology, while also possessing technical expertise and skills required to fill “hands-on” security roles.

 Holders of this certification have technical skills and knowledge in various areas, including access controls, identifying and preventing common and wireless attacks, password management, authentication, cryptography fundamentals, DNS, IPv6, ICMP, Linux, public key infrastructure, network protocols, and network mapping.
 In addition to these cybersecurity credentials, there are numerous others available to meet the requirements of any IT professional wanting to specialize in information security.